teob97/grasp2alm/docs/source/cut.rst

     - the parameter **V** is :math:`\mathrm{V\_INI}+\mathrm{V\_INC} \cdot (\mathrm{I}-1)`
     - **F1, F2** (and **F3** if applicable) store the real and imaginary parts of the field components in the direction associated to **V** and **C**.

-    See field_ for more information
+    See :ref:`cut:Field Component Details Based on ICOMP` for more information

 **Example of a typical .cut file:**